-Join us for the first day Tuesday of engaging presentations on the latest health research happening across British Columbia.
+Join us for engaging presentations on the latest health research happening across British Columbia.

 Five Days in May offers 38 virtual sessions on a wide variety of research projects to highlight how health research drives innovation and improvement in Fraser Health and across British Columbia.